esnet/iperf/RELNOTES.md

   * OpenSSL 3 is now detected at build time.
 If OpenSSL 3 is found, various older, deprecated, APIs will not be used. iperf3 will continue to work with OpenSSL 1.1.1.
-OpenSSL is used for as a part of the iperf3 authentication functionality (Issue #1300, PR
+OpenSSL is used as a part of the iperf3 authentication functionality (Issue #1300, PR
     #1589).